Katherine Lynn Kehoe Sanctuary

 Our costs to protect this land would be $500,000 to pay off the owner’s mortgage, plus another $200,000 in habitat restoration and closing costs.
 While the value of 22 acres of land close to downtown far exceeded what our cost would be, the amount was still prohibitive.

-Fortunately, with the combination of the Kehoe family’s extraordinary multimillion-dollar gift, public funding from BES, pledged support from key donors including Allan Solares, Jay Withgott, Owen Wozniak, and funding from the City of Portland, the 22-acre Katherine Lynn Kehoe Sanctuary will become a reality.
+Fortunately, with the combination of the Kehoe family’s extraordinary multimillion-dollar gift, public funding from the City of Portland’s Bureau of Environmental Services, pledged support from key donors including Allan Solares, Jay Withgott, Owen Wozniak, the 22-acre Katherine Lynn Kehoe Sanctuary will become a reality

 But we still have a ways to go.
 We need your help to raise the remaining $200,000 of debt associated with the property.